 Once the malware is removed, attempt to use the Kaspersky decryption software as mentioned; if this doesn’t work, then you must rely on your file backups to return your data safely.
 It is worth mentioning again at this point, do not connect your backups to the infected machine before removing the original source of infection!

-Rockford IT are IT security experts based in Telford, West Midlands.
+Rockford IT, part of SysGroup PLC are IT security experts based in Telford, West Midlands.
 Call us on 0333 101 6000 if you would like any security advice or solutions.

 Thanks for reading all the way to the end!